 It is an offence for a landlord to:

-- commit acts likely to interfere with the peace or comfort of a tenant or anyone living with them
+- interfere with the peace or comfort of a tenant or anyone living with them

 Getting advice about a tenant's rights

-If your landlord is trying to evict you from your home, speak to the Environmental Health Office in your local council.
-You can get advice from an independent advice centre such as Housing Rights , Citizens Advice or a solicitor.
+If your landlord is trying to evict you from your home, speak to Environmental health in your local council.
+You can get advice from an independent advice centre such as Advice NI or Housing Rights.
+You can also ask a solicitor.

-Local councils have authority to take court action against a landlord for harassment and illegal eviction.
+Local councils can take court action against a landlord for harassment and illegal eviction.